lisapps/dev-exercise/README.md

 **This exercise should take you no more than a couple of hours to complete.
 Please have your final version of this exercise pushed to your GitHub account within a 24 hour period of the initial fork then submit a pull request of your master branch and notify your recruiter.**

 ### Notes
 Do not be alarmed if you cannot run the node environment for any reason, the critical piece is that we are able to see how you use what is provided to recreate and produce what is show in the comps within the */_public/images/mocks/* directory.
-Just take note that this node environment is for the purpose of assisting you to complete this exersise.
+Just take note that this node environment is for the purpose of assisting you to complete this exercise.

 * Use structures of atomic design where possible.
 * Make CSS your primary solution to as many possible scenarios before resorting to javascript.